 As we hoped, Kristyn and I had two great kids, whose future now means everything to us.
 Our two sons are being raised in a strong family with a mom, a dad, a dog, and a shared last name.
 Their family is no better, or stronger, or more loving, than the one I was raised in — or than the families of their friends who are raised by one mom, or two moms, or those who are single children or belong to big, blended families.
 Their name is no more or less legitimate than those whose go back many generations.
 And their lives — like all kids’ lives — should be just as full of opportunity, regardless of family or history.

-Much of my campaign for Governor of New Hampshire will be about the policies we need to keep our state moving forward: how we can build an even stronger economy where everyone has the opportunity to succeed, not just those at the top.
+Much of my work in public service has been about the policies we need to keep our state moving forward: how we can build an even stronger economy where everyone has the opportunity to succeed, not just those at the top.

 But the fundamental lesson I learned through a family that grew, and shrunk — and a name that grew and shrunk with it — and by watching my mom study to finish college while my sister and I hung out with her at the laundromat on long Saturday afternoons — that lesson is important too.
 Here it is:

 Life usually isn’t quite as neat and picture-perfect as it looks on TV or what we post on social media.
 That fact is not something to resign yourself to; it’s actually a source of strength, diversity, resilience, and a sign of progress.

 The details of my story may be unique, but the broad strokes — of families that grow and change, and names that grow and change along with them — are more common than not.
 Growth, diversity, and imperfection are traits to celebrate and be proud of.
 And we’re better off when we have leaders who understand that.